betterscientificsoftware/bssw.io/CuratedContent/IssueTrackingSoftware.md

  #### TRACKER by PhaseWare
    [TRACKER](https://www.capterra.com/p/115913/Tracker/) is another well-established Issue Tracking product, which supports organization needs.
-   Its Issue Tracking solutions provides a customizable and configurabe, responsive tool which is set to help a business streamline the issue tracking process, effectively manage the workload, and increase productivity.
+   Its Issue Tracking solution provides a customizable and configurabe, responsive tool which is set to help a project streamline the issue tracking process, effectively manage the workload, and increase productivity.

  #### Bugzilla
-   [Bugzilla](https://www.bugzilla.org/) is a web-based general-purpose bugtracker and testing tool originally developed and    used by the Modilla project and licensed under the Mozilla Public LLicense.
+   [Bugzilla](https://www.bugzilla.org/) is a web-based general-purpose bugtracker and testing tool originally developed and    used by the Mozilla project and licensed under the Mozilla Public License.
 Bugzilla is server software designed to help    manage software development.
 Its features are: excellent security to protect confidntialitiy, integrated email capabilities, advanced query tools that can remember your searches.

  #### Bitbucket
-  [Bitbucket](https://bitbucket.org) is built for professional teams and is a distributed version control system that makes it easy for one to collaborate with theur team.
+  [Bitbucket](https://bitbucket.org) is built for professional teams and is a distributed version control system that makes it easy for one to collaborate with their team.

  #### GitHub
- [GitHub](http://github.com) is a web-based hosting service for version control using git.
+ [GitHub](http://github.com) is a web-based hosting service for version control using Git.
   It is mostly used for computer code.
 It offers all of the distributed version control and source code management functionality of Git as well as adding its own features.